Professional Portfolio

 Every day as a teacher required thorough planning, the utilization of data-driven processes, flexibility, continuous improvement, and the ability to lead by example via patience, resilience, and compassion.

-Every team I am a part of and project I manage benefits from my 20 years of dedication to education and my craft as a teacher.
+Every team I am a part of and project I manage benefits from my 20+ years of dedication to teaching and my craft as an educator.